Tayyab-dv/Interview-Agent/README.md

 # Interview-Agent
-An intelligent interview preparation system powered by [CrewAI](https://docs.crewai.com/) and OpenAI's GPT-4o.
-This project simulates a real-time interview experience with a dual-agent setup: an **Interviewer Agent** that asks dynamic, role-specific questions, and a **Coach Agent** that analyzes your responses and provides actionable feedback to improve performance.
+An interview preparation system powered by [CrewAI](https://docs.crewai.com/) and OpenAI's GPT-4o.
+This project simulates a real-time interview experience with a dual-agent setup: an **Interviewer Agent** that asks dynamic, role-specific questions.

 ## 🔧 Tech Stack
 - Python, Jupyter Notebook